mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20230830_apimgr_relnotes.md

 Related issue: RDAPI-29887

-### API Analytics PDF reports do not display chart contents

-In API Analytics, the PDF reports no longer correctly display the contents of the charts.
-This issue has arisen because of a security upgrade of the `Highcharts.js` charting library.
-We are working on the fix of this functionality, to be released in a future update of API Gateway.

-Related Issue: RDAPI-27301

 ### Scripting filter whiteboard attributes not preloaded for Jython scripts

 The Scripting filter now uses a Jython 2.7 scripting environment (previously, Jython 2.5) to execute Jython scripts.
 As a result of this version change, the whiteboard attributes, such as `http.request.uri` and `http.request.verb`, are no longer preloaded for use by Jython scripts.
 However, you can run a Jython script to load these attributes before they are accessed as follows: